jbarzoviche/ionic-plugin-deeplinks/README.md

 #### Ionic/Angular 2

-*note: make sure to call IonicDeeplink from a platform.ready or `deviceready` event*
+*note: make sure to call Deeplink from a platform.ready or `deviceready` event*

 Using [Ionic Native](https://github.com/ionic-team/ionic-native) (available in 1.2.4 or greater):